Last Updated on May 13, 2023 by Justin

 - Made in Japan from the highest quality components

-- Reviewed by many on Amazon as the “best cable”
+- Reviewed by many as the “best patch cable”

-- Anyone with no handyman skill can put these together
+- Anyone with no handyman skills can put these together

-- Option of 10/40 feet of cable in the pack
+- An option of 10/40 feet of cable in the pack

 5) Hosa Patch Cable